 Q: How do I get my free or discounted pass for volunteering last year?

-A: It will be emailed to you in Spring.
+A: It will be emailed to you in the Fall.
 All discounts are off the CHEAPEST General Admission MVP Pass, so don’t worry about the early bird deals you’re missing.
 MORE INFO and answers to a lot more questions about how volunteers get compensated are answered here.

 Q: Can I buy passes for everyone on my league (or team or your wives or whatever)?

 A: Yes, but it could be a hassle for you because each pass has to be associated with the person’s name on their drivers’ license and their insurance numbers.
 More info here.

 Q: I can’t come after all.
 Can I give my pass away?

 A: No. Here’s why.

 Q: Can I skate without my helmet on or while missing some other gear?

 A: NO. Your skates should be the last thing you put on and the first thing you take off.
 If RollerCon Volunteers catch you skating in any RollerCon-insured location while missing any piece of safety equipment, you will lose your badge.